You can tell a lot about a person by the type of movies they watch.

 What’s your go-to genre?
 The last movie you watched that really made you feel something?

 Nothing excites me quite like a period piece.
-From the costumes to the sets to the dialogue and all of the details in between, I’m continuously enamored by the attention to detail it takes to transport viewers to another era.
+From the costumes, to the sets, to the dialogue, I’m continuously enamored by the attention to detail it takes to transport viewers to another era.
 One misplaced element and the jig is up.

-Stories help to contextualize our understanding of the world in a compelling way.
 It’s what makes movies so captivating, right?
-While the plot lines and characters may differ drastically from our day-to-day experience, we identify with them somehow.
-We’re all unique in many ways, but it’s these underlying themes, or archetypes, that make the unknown, familiar.
+The plot lines and characters may differ drastically from our day-to-day experience, but we identify with them somehow.
+It’s these underlying themes, or archetypes, that make the unknown, familiar.

-Carl Jung is primarily credited with bringing this concept to the forefront of psychology, using 12 archetypes (Greek for original pattern) to the forefront of psychology.
-Jung’s 12 archetypes refer to the stories that have pervaded art, literature, and religion since the beginning of time – “the images derived from the collective unconscious”.
+Carl Jung introduced archetypes (Greek for original pattern) to the forefront of psychology.
+Jung’s 12 archetypes refer to the stories that have pervaded art, literature, and religion since the beginning of time.
+“The images derived from the collective unconscious”.

-These models give context to the fundamental purpose and motivations behind humans’ relationships with each other, themselves, and the world.
+These models give context to humans’ relationships with each other, themselves, and the world.
 Their very existence reflects the human need to connect ideas, identify patterns, and create structure in chaos.
 This is what makes them so effective in giving brands a relatable and consistent point of view.

 Take these brands for example:

-Archetypes are a powerful tool to draw your brand’s essence and core values to the surface – creating the outline of your story and a more tangible structure for your brand’s personality.
+Archetypes are a powerful tool to draw your brand’s essence to the surface.
+They outline your story and create a more tangible structure for your brand’s personality.

 The Fuller Picture of Brand Personality

 Circling back to our movie characters from the beginning, no hero is exactly the same.
-While they’re operating within the same framework across tales (avenging a lost loved one, saving cats from trees, carefully guarding their double life), their unique origin story informs the nuance of their approach.
+While they might all save cats from trees or carefully guard their double life, their unique origin story gives nuance to their approach.

 The same goes for your brand.
-With your archetype in place, we explore an additional level of traits to hone in on the aspects of your brand personality that your archetype may not account for.
-These descriptors give context to create a fuller picture of how you look, sound, and act, resulting in a more comprehensive and unique reflection of your brand.
+After defining your archetype, we go deeper to shed light on the aspects of your personality that your archetype may not account for.
+These traits create a fuller picture of how you look, sound, and act, resulting in a more comprehensive and unique reflection of your brand.

-We’re here to help you keep your customers on the edge of their seats.
-Get a head start on your brand’s story by downloading our Brand Thinkbook!
+Get a head start on your brand’s story by downloading our Brand Thinkbook.